cycleapple/Simple-Unity-Test-Action/README.md

 ## Features:

-- Supports running Unity Play Mode tests.
+- Running Unity Play Mode tests.
-- Supports running Unity Editor Mode tests.
+- Running Unity Editor Mode tests.
 - Captures test results and logs for both Play Mode and Editor Mode tests.
 - Uploads the test results as artifacts, making it easy to access and analyze the test outcomes.
+- Test result artifact named`TestResult-PlayMode.xml` and `TestResult-EditMode.xml `

 ## Usage: